-The proposed bill establishes new requirements for health care insurers in Alabama regarding reimbursement rates for ground ambulance services.
+The proposed bill establishes new reimbursement requirements for health care insurers regarding ground ambulance services in Alabama.
 It mandates that insurers must contract with any willing emergency medical service provider that agrees to the terms offered to in-network providers.
-The minimum reimbursement rates are set at either the contracted amount or 200% of the Medicare rate for in-network providers, and for out-of-network providers, the lesser of the billed charge or 180% of the Medicare rate.
-Additionally, the bill stipulates that payments made in accordance with these rates constitute full payment for services, prohibiting providers from billing enrollees for amounts exceeding the minimum reimbursement, except for in-network cost-sharing amounts.
-The bill also imposes reporting requirements on emergency medical service providers, mandating annual submissions to the Alabama Department of Public Health, and tasks the Department with evaluating the act's impact on emergency medical services.
+The minimum reimbursement for in-network providers is set at either the contracted amount or 200% of the Medicare rate, effective January 1, 2025.
+For out-of-network providers, reimbursement will be the lesser of the provider's billed charge or 180% of the Medicare rate.
+Payments made under these rates will be considered payment in full for covered services, prohibiting providers from billing enrollees for amounts exceeding the minimum reimbursement, except for in-network cost-sharing amounts.
+Additionally, emergency medical service providers are required to submit annual operational and financial reports to the Alabama Department of Public Health, which will remain confidential.

 Engrossed: 22-18-1